banner

 Processor and Storage#

-A complete CPU can now be used on a single chip.
+Complete CPUs can now be used on a single chip.
 The current challenge is more about determining what characteristics the processor should have rather than just using anything well-packaged.

 LSI random access memory is now typically available in 10241 bit chips (700 ns cycle time), packaged at 1¢/bit.
 A 40961 chip has now been released, appearing to be packageable at 35¢/bit.
-Therefore, the cost of 8K*16 memory is about $460 (still expensive but encouraging).
+Therefore, the cost of 8K*16 memory is about $460 (still expensive, but encouraging).

 Since about 20 integrated circuits are currently estimated to be the number of chips required for the DynaBook, we can reasonably determine that the electronic part of the device will be very well packaged.